-The purpose of this section is to detail how to update Linux.
+The purpose of this section is to detail how to update the Linux operating system.

-1. Download and copy the packages from the Linux distro media into /install (if not already)
+1. Download and xxtract the ISO into the xCAT install tree /install (if not already)

-For example, if you have a SLES ISO:
+For example, if you have a SUSE Linux Enterprise Server 10 SP3 ISO: